Alice: Would you tell me, please, which way I ought to go from here?

 But this will only happen if you make deliberate decisions to implement and follow up on change.

-Working with an experienced advisor can become the catalyst for doing this.
+Working with an experienced adviser can become the catalyst for doing this.
 It can bring improved focus on what really matters and accountability to all stakeholders in your business, as well as the other desirable outcomes you envisioned when you first started your business.

-Don’t be Alice, wandering through wonderland without knowing where you’re heading.
+Don’t be Alice, wandering through Wonderland without knowing where you’re heading.

 Be deliberate in choosing where your business is heading now and in the future.
 And work with an experienced adviser to help you maximise the benefits from the changed business you will build.